AMERICAN BAMBOO SOCIETY

 Adult Bamboo Art Competition

 We will contact the winner and invite them to give a presentation in person or online at the conference.
-An article featuring the winner will be published in the ABS quarterly magazine as well as highlighted on social media.
-We welcome all entries and look forward to seeing and hearing your bamboo story.
+An article featuring the winners will be published in the ABS quarterly magazine as well as highlighted on social media.
+We welcome all entries and look forward to seeing your interpretation of diversity in bamboo.

 Bamboo is a plant with so much potential for changing the world.
 Our hope is to encourage young people to get involved in the bamboo community so as to inspire the next generation of designers and builders in a more sustainable way.
-This year we are focusing on the story of bamboo and what that means to you.
-This could be the story that bamboo tells you or what you see when you look at bamboo.
+This year we are focusing on the diverse ways that bamboos grow as well as the multitude of ways in which it can be used.

 How does bamboo inspire you?

-This is a 2D format because the winner will have the images promoted on t-shirts, water, bottles, and mugs that will be available for sale to fund next year’s competition as well as highlight the amazing ideas that the youth bring to the bamboo community.
 We love our next generation and the creativity they bring to this forum.
 We will include a display of the art at the annual bamboo conference in October.
 We will also invite the winner to speak about the project either in person or online.
 The winners will be featured in our quarterly newsletter and on social media.
-We look forward to expanding our bamboo community and seeing what bamboo means to you.
+We look forward to expanding our bamboo community and seeing what your interpretation of diversity is.
+Please send a digital copy of your 2D or 3D piece with a short video describing you and your idea.

-Please submit a minimum of 3 digital photos with a brief description of the concept or a short video.
+Please submit a digital photo with a brief description of the concept or a short video.
+K-12.
+Winners will be displayed at the American Bamboo Society Annual Conference Oct 21-23 2022

 MEET THE JUDGES